KevinFlanagan7/Golf-classic/README.md

 * Map to location of club.

 ## User Stories
-* As a user, I want to be able to easily contact the club.
-* As a user, I want to be able to make contact with the club via several different methods, i.e. social media.
+* As a user, I want to be able to easily contact the club via different methods, ie social media
 * As a user, I want to be able to easily navigate through the website.
 * As a user, I want to know where the club is based.
 * As a user, I want to know what event is taking place and when.